briansimiyuj/doctor-appointment-app/README.md

         a.
 Add speciality data and create a card for each speciality.
         b.
 Each card will have a speciality name and speciality image.
         e.
 Each card will be a clickable link to the doctor list page of that speciality.

+    3. Create Currency Context to change currency dynamically
+      a.
+Surround the Script component with the CurrencyContext provider (index.jsx)